waterbearlang/waterbear/README.md

     - ✓ Drop into workspace
     - ✓ Delete when appropriate
     - ✓ Move back when appropriate
-    - Snap together
+    - ✓ Snap together
+    - Avoid random moving when blocks on canvas are rearranged
-  - On starting drag, un-snap more intelligently (and put back properly)
+  - ✓ On starting drag, un-snap more intelligently (and put back properly)
-  - When dropping a value, remove the input element
+  - ✓ When dropping a value, remove the input element
   - When dragging a value out of a socket, replace the input element with current value
   - Don't start drag on input element
   - Don't allow clicks into input element in blocks menu
 * Attach script snippets to blocks
+  - ✓ Tab to show built script
+  - Extract expressions/values
+  - Implement script building mini-language
 * Build an animation using blocks
 * ✓ Build up drag-n-drop from first principles
 * ✓ Get it working on iPad